amperity/amperity-docs/amperity_reference/source/campaigns.rst

 .. campaigns-attribute-append-start

-You may append attributes that are available in any database table that is available to AmpIQ.
+You may append attributes that are available in any database table.
 Click the **+ Add attribute** link, and then name the attribute, specify from which table that attribute is sourced, and then specify the name of that attribute as it is defined in that table.

 .. campaigns-attribute-append-end